Schrader Valves vs Presta Valves – What’s the difference between Schrader Valves and Presta Valves

 SCHRADER VALVES are what you are most familiar with.
 Schrader valves are on your car tires.
 They are large and durable.
 In the cycling world they tend to show up on inexpensive department store bikes, kids bikes and some mountain bikes.
 In fact some ill advised and unwitting mountain bike riders despise the the PRESTA VALVE so much that they drill out the rims of their bikes to accept SCHRADER VALVES.
 This is a bad thing.

 There are a few negatives to SCHRADER VALVES.
-The first being there is nothing to prevent the SCHRADER VALVES from being pressed in to the tube and possibly causing a puncture.
+The biggest negative is the Schrader requires a larger hole in your wheel/rim.
+This can result in rim breakage.
+The next negative is there is nothing to prevent the SCHRADER VALVES from being pressed in to the tube and possibly causing a puncture (Presta Valves use a locknut).
 The next negative is weight.
 In high end racing road bikes where every gram of weight matters SCHRADER VALVES are taboo.
 The final negative is that it is possible for the valve stem to be slit in the are where the stem exits the rim.
 I have read that SCHRADER VALVES are designed for low pressure applications like car tires.
 I cannot confirm this.